tmtsoftware/icd/README.md

 Subsystem APIs are described in model files.
 The model files are validated using [JSON Schema](http://json-schema.org/), however the schema descriptions as well as the model files may also be written in the simpler [HOCON](https://github.com/typesafehub/config/blob/master/HOCON.md) format.
+(See [JsonSchemaChanges.md](JsonSchemaChanges.md) for a list of recent changes in the JSON Schema for API model files.)

 Versions of APIs and ICDs are managed in [GitHub repositories](https://github.com/tmt-icd/ICD-Model-Files.git) and the subsystem model files can be imported from GitHub (with version history) into a local MongoDB database, which is used